 Tibor Kálnoky is also linked today to HRH The Prince of Wales, as the trustee of The Prince’s Foundation in Romania, friend and host of Prince Charles at his yearly visits to Transylvania.
 Of course, Count Kálnoky has an important role in the built passion that Prince Charles manifests for the beautiful and untouched lands of Transylvania.

-Tibor Kálnoky owns in this moment two properties in Micloșoara, in Covasna county, where you can find some beautiful traditional Transylvanian houses transformed in guesthouses.
+Tibor Kálnoky owns in this moment two properties in Micloșoara, in Covasna County, where we found some beautiful traditional Transylvanian houses transformed in guesthouses.
 The first property we visited couple years ago got us so close to the basic feelings of living at the countryside and enjoying every moment of peace, every corner of nature and every season at its best.

 The other property where you can find accommodation is located in the same village, actually the first location that HRH The Prince of Wales used during the Transylvanian trips and stays.
 The same Transylvanian lifestyle brought to the present, the green open yard and the untouched tranquility and nature that made for sure Prince Charles to fall in love with these magical lands.